wildcoloratcn/flask_google_login/README.md

 4. remember to use app.run()
 5. Set to publish once it works

+## Strange Bugs
+** this can be tricky **.
+Sometimes, you get mismatching URL error even though you've used correct url.
+Simply try to use https://www.yourdomain.com/auth will solve it.

 ## To do
 Please message me if you know good solution for below:
 - [ ] flask twitter login